dgraph-io/dgraph/wiki/content/deploy/index.md

 1. Allow all inbound traffic on all ports with Source being `docker-machine` security ports so that docker related communication can happen easily.

 2. Also open inbound TCP traffic on the following ports required by Dgraph: `5080`, `6080`, `8000`, `808[0-2]`, `908[0-2]`.
 Remember port *5080* is only required if you are running Dgraph live or bulk loader from outside.
-You need to open `7080` to enable Dgraph server to server communication in case you have not opened all ports in #1.
+You need to open `7080` to enable Dgraph alpha to server communication in case you have not opened all ports in #1.

 If you are on AWS, below is the security group (**docker-machine**) after necessary changes.